🇯🇵 日本語 | 🇺🇸 English

 int r = greet(); // NG: void has no return value

-Warnings allow compilation to succeed, but they often point to latent bugs.
-Enable them all with -Wall.
+Warnings don't stop compilation, but they often flag hidden bugs.
+Turn them all on with -Wall.

 gcc -Wall program.c -o program // show all warnings